Digidai/modern-ai-resume-builder/README.md

 ### Prerequisites

 - Node.js (v18 or higher recommended)
-- A Gemini API key from [Google AI Studio](https://aistudio.google.com/)
+- (Optional) A Gemini API key from [Google AI Studio](https://aistudio.google.com/) to use AI features

 ### Installation